The photographs on this web site are © Jay Boersma. Reproduction or re-use is by written permission only.

 As I started editing the photographs to put on this site, I was a little surprised to realize that they span a period of over thirty-five years and this realization made me think that maybe I should write something about them—and about me.

 Let it suffice that at some point in my mid-twenties I decided to make art.
 At the beginning, I didn't really think of it as a career choice as much as something I could devote time to that might have some lasting meaning for me.

 I began taking studio art courses and eventually concentrated on photography.
 I gravitated towards photography because of a sincere love of looking at and making photographs and also because it was a discipline that I could contextualize as somehow "practical."
 (This was obviously ridiculous.
-It was The Sixties and it seemed that the entire population of North America had recently either taken acid or become college photography majors or both.)
+It was The Sixties and it seemed that the entire population of North America was tuning in, turning on, and taking photography classes.)

 I spent the last two years of my undergrad education at Columbia College Chicago—at that time, an unruly, unaccredited, and very exciting alternative to traditional university study.
 Columbia College allowed a student to become totally immersed in his or her discipline at the undergraduate level and that's what I did with photography.
 In my senior year, Columbia became accredited and, based on my work there, I was accepted into the MFA program at the Rhode Island School of Design.

 At Columbia, I studied photography with Charlie Traub, James Newberry, and David Avison; printmaking with Phyllis Bramson, ceramics with Bruce Jacobson, and creative writing with Larry Heinemann.
 RISD gave me the opportunity to study in depth with Aaron Siskind and Harry Callahan and to do additional coursework with Minor White, Lisette Model, and other photographic luminaries.

 Some of these teachers, like Harry Callahan and David Avison, influenced me tremendously.
 I was simply happy to have had the opportunity to experience and learn from the others.